 Note that you are able to make a comment directly on each blog page.

-Professionally, I am a primary school teacher with an active interest (and experience) in the teaching of Science in Primary schools.
+I am currently a primary school teacher with an active interest (and experience) in the teaching of Science in Primary schools.
 This includes the use of the Australian Academy of Science’s Primary Connections units.
 I trained as a ‘Primary Connections Facilitator’ with the Australian Academy of Science in October 2010.
 Where possible, I provide astronomy experiences for the school students I work with (such as organising star nights or daytime visits in a planetarium).
 I am also able to visit other ACT Public Schools with the portable planetarium currently in my care.
 For more information on this opportunity, go to the Canberra Portable Planetarium website.

 World Wide Web Outreach